snover/terp/README.md

 ## Installation and Setup

 These instructions are for use on a UNIX-like operating system.

 1. TERp requires Java version 1.5.0 or higher.

 2. Build TERp by running `ant clean; ant` in the root of the repository.

-3. Download and install [WordNet version 3.0](http://wordnet.princeton.edu/wordnet/download/current-version/). (**Note**: if you are on OS X, and are using macports, you can simply do `sudo port install wordnet`.)
+3. Download and install [WordNet version 3.0](https://wordnet.princeton.edu/download/current-version).
+Make sure you use version 3.0, not 2.1. (**Note**: if you are on OS X, and are using macports, you can simply do `sudo port install wordnet`.)

 4. Download the compressed paraphrase table (`unfiltered_phrasetable.txt.gz`) from the GitHub releases page to the `data` directory and uncompress it.